Kotlin/dokka/docs/topics/runners/dokka-gradle.md

      <def title="includes">
         <p>
             A list of Markdown files that contain
-            <a href="dokka-module-and-package-docs.md">module and package documentation</a>.
+            <a href="dokka-module-and-package-docs.md">subproject and package documentation</a>.
         </p>
-        <p>The contents of the specified files are parsed and embedded into documentation as module and package descriptions.</p>
+        <p>The contents of the specified files are parsed and embedded into documentation as subproject and package descriptions.</p>
         <p>
             See <a href="https://github.com/Kotlin/dokka/blob/master/examples/gradle-v2/basic-gradle-example/build.gradle.kts">Dokka gradle example</a>
             for an example of what it looks like and how to use it.